skip to Main Content

 Community engagement is the reason we launched the IM Residency track in Health Equity & Disparities.
 Examples of community-based clinics and experiences all our residents can choose:

-• Community clinics such as Lifelong Medical (a FQHC), La Clinical de la Raza, Asian Health Services, The Malta Clinic (for uninsured or underinsured patients), Oasis Clinic, Native American Health Center, and San Quentin (Care of the Incarcerated)
+• Community clinics such as Lifelong Medical (an FQHC), La Clinical de la Raza, Asian Health Services, The Malta Clinic (for uninsured or underinsured patients), Native American Health Center, and San Quentin (Care of the Incarcerated)

 • Advocacy and community education at Building Opportunities for Self-Sufficiency (BOSS), an organization that assists our community’s most vulnerable